TW-ASMP/AIW/Hierarchy Specification Instruction.md

 For the {TFHX-FPS} and the {TFHX-FSS} system collection, such as the odour control system or the HVAC system collection, we could continue to break down them down in the next level, into sub-collections of system - such as the collection of all HVAC systems in Section A of the facility.
 However, within a couple of levels, we should reach the individual support system entities, each serving a certain sub-system of the [TFHX-PRC] or a certain building or floor space of the facility.
 Examples of individual systems include, odour control system for primary treatment or HVAC system for the Z-building.

 Going further down the {TFHX-FPS} or the {TFHX-FSS} branches.
 The individual systems can be broken down to sub-systems, in the same manner that the [TFHX-PRC] is broken down.

-The instruction above is predicated on the fact that you would need to specifying entities that represents systems, and collections of systems.
-These entities will be the parents of asset entities and line entities that make up the system.
-[FHO-CLA] and [FHO-ELS] are examples of the high level system. **There is currently no standard on the entity numbering nomenclature for low level systems.** The 13040 document does not apply to system entities, but only for individual assets.
-The ASMP group at Toronto Water is working to close this gap.
-You have the liberty to proposing an entity number that is reasonable in the EIW.
-Whatever new system entity that you propose as a parent should also be added as a new entity in the sheet named *1.
-General Information*.

 # Appendix A - Facility Upper Hierarchy